mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-interactive-dialogs/_index.md

 Integrations open dialogs by sending an `HTTP POST`, containing some data in the request body, to an endpoint on the Mattermost server.
 Integrations can use this endpoint to open dialogs when users [click message buttons or select an option from a menu](../admin-interactive-messages), or use a
 [custom slash command](../admin-slash-commands).

-Moreover, [plugins](../admin-plugins-beta) can trigger a dialog based on user actions.
+Moreover, plugins {{< ref "admin-plugins-beta.md" >}} can trigger a dialog based on user actions.
 For instance, if a plugin adds a button in the channel header, clicking that button may open a dialog.

 Here is an example of what a dialog looks like for creating a Jira issue within the Mattermost user interface: